cfralick/meetcortex.rip/content/_index.md

 ---
 title: "Cortex Automation RIP"
-description: "The foundering of Cortex Automation: Matt Peters and Brennan White deceived their customers, investors, and employees"
+description: "The origin and foundering of Cortex Automation: Matt Peters and Brennan White deceived their customers, investors, and employees"
 header_brand: "RIP Cortex Automation"
 header_tagline_paragraph: "Cortex Lost Half Its Revenue in 2021"